There many reasons that I wanted to install Fatdog64 on my old Lenovo T61 notebook computer:

 (d) After all steps were done, select 3 to exit the installation program at the end.

-(e) Associate the Citrix launch file with the installed Citrix Receiver.
+(e) Associate the Citrix launch file with the installed Citrix Receiver as follows.
 To run an application on a cloud server, log on to the cloud server's website, click the hosted executable program icon, a launch.ica file will be downloaded.
 Rightclick it in a file manager, and select 'Set Run Action' and then drag and drop the wfica.sh program onto the 'set run action' dialog.

 (f) The freshly installed Citrix Receiver doesn't have enough certificates to establish SSL connection with Citrix server, certificate files need to be copied to key store folder, in my case, it is /opt/Citrix/ICAClient/keystore/cacerts.
 I have made a copy of a a lot of certificates and you can download it and unzip the files to the folder.
 Use the following link: https://drive.google.com/file/d/0B8dQjd9vYPV3T1RReXRnU0lwQy1xR3IwZW83TThkWFVXem5z/view?usp=sharing.

 If you see this error message "You have not chosen to trust Go Daddy secure certificate authority – g2”, down load the certificate file by command wget http://certificates.godaddy.